webdevsuperfast/ra-widgets-animate/readme.txt

 <h3>Features</h3>

-* Animate almost all of your widgets
+* Animate almost all of your widgets and blocks
-* Animate On Scroll support
-* Supports SiteOrigin Panels Widget Styles
 * Ability to choose animation type
 * Ability to change easing time
 * Ability to change animation offset